oracle-livelabs/adb/shared/adb-auto-indexing/create-schema/create-schema.md

 	</copy>
 	```

-## Task 3: Create and populate an application table
+## Task 3: Create and Populate an Application Table

 1. Using Cloud Shell connect with user **ADMIN** in sqlcl.
 Use the "\_low" service.
+All remaining steps in this lab will assume you are connected to this user account.

 	```
 	sql /nolog